History contributes enormously to a pupils’ understanding of the world and its interdependence, achievements and aspirations.

 We also run day visits to local museums and historical sites, such as Castle Mountfitchet, the IWM Duxford, Bletchley Park and the American War Cemetery at Madingley.

 - Beyond the classroom

-We offer numerous opportunities to go beyond the classroom – opportunities that greatly enrich students’ enjoyment of the subject.
+We offer numerous opportunities to go beyond the classroom – opportunities that greatly enrich pupils’ enjoyment of the subject.

-History Society meets every two weeks and is available to all year groups.
-The Society runs a range of different activities, including guest speakers, students’ presentations and even a recent pop-up museum in which teachers and students were encouraged to bring artefacts from home.
+The History Society meets every two weeks and is available to all year groups.
+The Society runs a range of different activities, including guest speakers, pupil presentations and even a recent pop-up museum in which teachers and pupils were encouraged to bring artefacts from home.
 The Society is well attended and is run by the department’s History Ambassadors.
-In years 10 and 11 there is also a History Book Group in the Lent and Summer terms which offers students an opportunity to take their interest in the subject further by reading and debating works such as More’s ‘Utopia’, Harris’s ‘Imperium’ and Solzhenitsyn’s ‘One Day in the Life of Ivan Denisovich’.
+In years 10 and 11 there is also a History Book Group in the Lent and Summer terms, which offers pupils an opportunity to take their interest in the subject further by reading and debating works such as More’s ‘Utopia’, Harris’s ‘Imperium’ and Solzhenitsyn’s ‘One Day in the Life of Ivan Denisovich’.
 The History Department will also regularly support events in Cambridge, such as the History Festivals at Wimpole Hall.